 Here's a photo I shot of one sink in the Giant's locker room:

-I simply do not understand why a professional football player who is attempting to maximize free testosterone would instead slather and soak their body in endocrine disruptors that cause testosterone conversion in estrogens, man-boobs, low libido and competitive drive and a host of other chemical driven issues that I talk about in this blog post on the dangers of many personal care products and cleaning chemicals.
+I simply do not understand why a professional football player who is attempting to maximize free testosterone would instead slather and soak their body in endocrine disruptors that cause testosterone conversion in estrogens, man-boobs, low drive and competitive drive and a host of other chemical driven issues that I talk about in this blog post on the dangers of many personal care products and cleaning chemicals.

 Instead of a fragrant, chemical cocktail of lotion, why not just use emu oil or olive oil?